zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/README.md

 # Build Integration with Oracle SOA

-## Building Application connectivity and Service orchestration with Oracle SOA Suite
+## Building application connectivity and service orchestration using SOA Suite

 ## Overview